 What is a mattress topper?

-A mattress topper is an additional comfort layer that is added to a core mattress to increase the longevity and also increase the comfort of the mattress.
-We recommend that all mattresses should have a topper and our dual construction method provides each of our foam beds with a built in removable mattress topper.
+A mattress topper is an additional comfort layer that is added to a core mattress to increase longevity and also increase the comfort of the mattress.
+We recommend that all mattresses should have a topper and our dual construction method provides each of our foam beds with a built-in removable mattress topper.
 When trying to buy a mattress topper in retail shops, this is where the confusion starts; as you try to find the elusive ‘perfect mattress topper’.
 Most of our foam mattresses use a dual construction method which includes a topper, with the exception of some latex models, but I’m sure it is still on your list of questions to find out what a mattress topper does.

 The problem is the market is flooded with hundreds of different mattress toppers, some are brilliant and some way below par for the job.
-You can find toppers everywhere from bespoke bed shops to discount shops meaning that there is a huge variety of the offerings.
+You can find toppers everywhere from bespoke bed shops to discount shops meaning that there is a huge variety of offerings.
 Prices vary greatly and in some cases the only option you’re presented with is what size you want rather than the depth or firmness of the topper!

 With mattress toppers one size does definitely not fit all.

 Our closest comparison: Origins Pocket 1500Experience pure comfort from £505

 Firstly you need to make sure it complements the bed you have and is of the necessary depth to have any real benefit.
 At John Ryan By Design, we have individually matched our mattress toppers to our range and also have a range of stand-alone toppers that can be bought separately to fine-tune your existing mattress.
 We offer hybrid foam and natural latex mattress toppers.

 As a rule, of thumb, the correct mattress topper can make a great mattress into a fantastic one.
 On the other hand, a topper can make a bad or unsuitable bed, much more bearable.